-My dream has been to bring art to you and into your home.
-Art that matters to you.
-Art that is beautiful and art that you can understand and embrace.
-In the last year as an artist and decorator, I have expanded this vision a great big step further so that art can play a part in your new home build, renovation or interior decor by inspiring it with art for the end vision.
+Art that matters to you and is beautiful is easier for you to understand and embrace.
+In the last year as an artist and decorator, I have expanded this vision significantly so that art interior design plays a larger role in your new homes’ build, renovation or interior decor by inspiring it with art for the end vision.
 Indeed I took this idea too the max with The Mural Shop offering decorative building products printed on demand.
 Now you can build in art interior design no matter your budget!

 So, looking back on modern art history, I have created Tailored Artworks to be affordable and to come with a transparent pricing system.
 Tailored Artworks will create your home or business decor, even fix it using the rules of interior design, and will be designed with you for relevance to you.